tapatio/note-ui/README.md

 The UI provides the following features:
 1. List all stored notes.
 2. Create a new note.
-3. Delete existing notes.
+3. Delete an existing note.
-4. Cross out a note (not retained).

 ### Software Versions Used